edwardcallow/tesco-jargon/t.md

 #### Tesco week numbers
 > See [week](w.md#week-payroll).

+#### Till pick up
+Process to remove cash from a till cash drawer, to be sent to the cash office.
+> Also known as till lift.

 #### Time and attendance
 The system that records clockings by T&A cards in stores and depots.
 > Also known as Tesco T&A.